Continuum Robot State Estimation with Actuation Uncertainty: Tendon-Actuated Continuum Robots

-We compare our MAP solution with a deterministic BVP solver based on \cite{gao2017general} to test numerical integration accuracy without any backbone observations.
-First, we use the marginal-based Jacobian (\ref{eq:resolved_rates}) to generate an open-loop actuation trajectory moving the tip position through a set of waypoints with zero loading.
-We separately generate a time-varying tip force whose magnitude pulses smoothly and direction changes continuously.
-Given ground truth actuation and tip force, we solved for the MAP estimate at each time step using our approach (Figure \ref{fig:tendon_robot_results}, left).
-We also solve with the BVP benchmark and compared the output with our method.
+With known tip wrench $\brm{f}^\mathrm{e}_K$, our approach should closely match standard BVP solutions.
+To test this, we compare our MAP solution (e.g., Fig.~\ref{fig:tendon_robot_sim}, Left) with a solver based on \cite{gao2017general}.
+First, we use our Jacobian (\ref{eq:resolved_rates}) to generate a trajectory moving the tip position through a set of waypoints.
+We separately sample a time-varying tip force $\brm{f}^\mathrm{e}_K$ from a 3D (zero moment) Gaussian process.
+Given $\brm{q}$ and $\brm{f}^\mathrm{e}_K$, we solved for the MAP at each time step using both our approach and the BVP benchmark.
+Full implementation details are publicly available at \cite{bendier}.
+Results are shown in Table~\ref{tab:simulation_results}.

-This resulted in an average numerical integration tip position error of 1.3\% robot length over the trajectory when comparing with the deterministic baseline.
-Given the relatively coarse discretization ($K=30$ nodes, midpoint), this result shows that our overall tendon robot model is accurate compared to a BVP benchmark, without any backbone observations (i.e. forward mechanics).